telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * The `expired` value for `status` is not supported.
 The status is shows as `active` even in the registration is actually expired.
 * `legacyForwarding` field (within `provider`) to support forwarding in NGSIv1-based query/update format for legacy Context Providers

+## Deprecated features

+Although we try to minimize the changes in the stable version of the NGSIv2 specification, a few changes have been implemented since the first release.
+Thus, there is changed functionality that doesn't appear in the current NGSIv2 stable specification document but that Orion still supports (as [deprecated functionality](../deprecated.md)) in order to keep backward compatibility.

+In particular:

+* The usage of `dateCreated` and `dateModified` in the `options` parameter (introduced in stable RC-2016.05 and removed in RC-2016.10) is still supported, e.g. `options=dateModified`.
+However, you are highly encouraged to use `attrs` instead (i.e. `attrs=dateModified,*`).

+* `POST /v2/op/update` accepts the same action types as NGSIv1, that is `APPEND`, `APPEND_STRICT`, `UPDATE`, `DELETE` and `REPLACE`.
+However, they shouldn't be used, preferring always the following counterparts:
+`append`, `appendStrict`, `update`, `delete` and `replace`.

+* `attributes` field in `POST /v2/op/query` is deprecated.
+It is a combination of `attrs` (to select which attributes to include in the response to the query) and unary attribute filter in `q` within `expression` (to return only entities which have these attributes).
+Use them instead.